wallacefreitas/front-end-developer-challenge/README.md

 This project was build using React (Vite), Styled Components and Storybook

+Below I explained a little of patterns:

+Composition Pattern

+Used destructuring of components into smaller parts in order to ensure their flexibility and scalability

 ## 🔥 Prerequisites

 Before you begin, ensure you have the following installed on your machine: